Cari Champion Husband, Age, Height, Children, Salary, Net Worth

 Cari Champion Salary

-Champion earns a salary of $1 million every year.
+Champion’s actual salary and net worth are not known.
+However, she is estimated to earn a salary of between $400k to $1 million every year.
 She serves as the host of The Cari Champion Show which airs on Amazon Prime Video Sports Talk.

 Cari serves as the host of The Cari Champion Show which airs on Amazon Prime Video Sports Talk.
 However, she is best known for her work as an anchor and reporter for the Tennis Channel as well as the host of ESPN2’s First Take.